ivan-hc/AppMan/README.md

   `-s`, `sync`	Updates the list of available apps.

-  `-u`, `update`	Update all the AppImages in /opt/bin using appimageupdate.
+  `-u`, `update`	Update AppImages using 'appimageupdate', if the update info is embedded into the AppImage itself by the developer.

 # Why not AppImaged?